Bernie Maher

-Bernard Joseph Michael Maher (born 11 February 1961) was an English professional cricketer and is a fly-fishing international.

-Maher was born in Hillingdon in West London, and is of Irish extraction.
+Bernard Joseph Michael Maher (born 11 February 1961) was an English professional cricketer and a fly-fishing international.
+He was born in Hillingdon in West London.

 As a cricketer, he was a right-handed batsman and a wicket-keeper who played first-class cricket for Derbyshire from 1981 and 1995.

-Maher played Under 16 and 18 age-group cricket for Middlesex County Cricket Club.
-His senior cricketing debut came in 1977, when he played for the first time for Middlesex's Second XI. against Yorkshire at Hornsey. and a further game versus the Combined Services, before pursuing his academic studies.
+He played age-group cricket for Middlesex County Cricket Club.
+In 1977, when he played for Middlesex's Second XI, before pursuing his academic studies.